-The notes are a new issue of securities with no established trading market.
+The notes will constitute a new issue of securities with no established trading market.
 We do not intend to apply for listing of the notes on any U.S. national securities exchange.
 Application is expected to be made to admit the notes to listing on the Official List of the Luxembourg Stock Exchange and to trading on the EuroMTF Market of the Luxembourg Stock Exchange.
 However, we cannot assure you that the listing application will be approved.
-We have been advised by the initial purchasers that they presently intend to make a market in the notes after completion of the offering.
-However, they are under no obligation to do so, and may discontinue any market-making activities at any time without any notice.
+We have been advised by each initial purchaser that it presently intends to make a market in the notes after completion of the offering.
+However, it is under no obligation to do so and may discontinue any market-making activities at its own discretion at any time without any notice.
 We cannot assure the liquidity of the trading market for the notes.
 If an active trading market for the notes does not develop, the market price and liquidity of the notes may be adversely affected.
 If the notes are traded, they may trade at a discount from their initial offering price, depending on prevailing interest rates, the market for similar securities, our operating performance and financial condition, general economic conditions and other factors.